Image

 Improving Greater Manchester Fire and Rescue’s safety, sustainability, and community value

-Robertson is delivering construction of the Blackley Community Fire Station with fresh momentum after an unexpected setback with the previous contractor saw the project stall at the halfway point.
-This refurbishment which is part of Greater Manchester Fire and Rescue Service’s ongoing improvements, will introduce modern community facilities and energy-efficient features.
-Conveniently located near Manchester’s M60 motorway, the upgraded station will enhance training resources and support both firefighters and the local community.
+This refurbishment, which forms spart of Greater Manchester Fire and Rescue Service’s ongoing improvements, has introduced modern community facilities and energy-efficient features.
+Conveniently located near Manchester’s M60 motorway, the upgraded station enhances training resources and supports both firefighters and the local community.

 Key facts